ForNeVeR/eBomber/README.md

 Licensing
 =========
 All source code of this project is licensed under GNU GPLv3 license.
-See file LICENSE for details.
+See the LICENSE file for details.

 mochijson2 library licensed under GPL-compartible MIT license.